 Figure 8.
 Distances between best fitted points and nominal ones along measuring lines a), b), c) and d), respectively.

-Due to these considerations, simulation is useful for prediction the behaviour of the supports, being unable to achieve the needed accuracy for the conformity assessment of surface tolerances in the order of ± 0.05 mm.
+Due to these considerations, simulation was useful for predicting the behaviour of the supports, as we were unable to achieve the needed accuracy in the order of ± 0.05 mm for the conformity assessment of surface tolerances.

-CMM measurements could be used for this assessment, provided that the procedure is optimized from a metrological point of view.
+CMM measurements could be used for this assessment, provided that the procedure is optimised from a metrological point of view.

-The future work will be devoted to improving the whole hybrid procedure, in order to reduce uncertainty effects on simulation, taking into account all the causes, and of CMM measurements, included measurement data processing techniques.
+Future work will be devoted to improving the whole hybrid procedure in order to reduce the uncertainty effects both on the simulation, taking into account all causes, and on the CMM measurements, including measurement data processing techniques.

-This way, the simulation process will be improved from the uncertainty point view, being validated by CMM measurements, for better process control and definition, and the CMM measurements will be able to assess the conformity of tight tolerance required for these components for aerospace applications.
+This way, the uncertainty of the simulation process will be improved by validation from CMM measurements for better process control and definition.
+The CMM measurements will also enable assessment of the component’s conformity to the strict tolerances required for aerospace applications.

 Acknowledgement

-Authors are grateful to Thales Alenia Space Italy, Renishaw S.p.A.
-(To), TAV Vacuum Furnaces S.p.A (Caravaggio, BG) and Amphyon-Additive Works GmbH (Bremen) for the support given to the present work.
+The authors are grateful to Thales Alenia Space (Italy), Renishaw S.p.A.
+(To), TAV Vacuum Furnaces S.p.A (Caravaggio, BG) and Additive Works GmbH (Bremen) for their support of the present work.

 References

-A. Townsend, N. Senin, L. Blunt, R. K. Leach, J. S. Taylord, Surface texture metrology for metal additive manufacturing: a review, Precision Engineering 46 (2016) pp 34-47.
+A. Townsend, N. Senin, L. Blunt, R. K. Leach, J. S. Taylord, Surface texture metrology for metal additive manufacturing: A review, Precision Engineering 46 (2016) pp 34-47.

-N. Li, S. Huang, G. Zhang, R. Qin, W. Liu, H. Xiong, G. Shi, J. Blackburn, Progress in additive manufacturing on new materials: a review, Journal of Materials Science and Technology 35 (2019) pp. 242-269.
+N. Li, S. Huang, G. Zhang, R. Qin, W. Liu, H. Xiong, G. Shi, J. Blackburn, Progress in additive manufacturing on new materials: A review, Journal of Materials Science and Technology 35 (2019) pp. 242-269.

-H. G. Lemu, On opportunities and limitations of additive manufacturing technology for Industry 4.0 era, in Advanced Manufacturing and Automation VIII, vol 484, K. Wang, Y. Wang, J., Y. T. Strandhagen Eds.
-Singapore: Springer, 2018.
+H. G. Lemu, On opportunities and limitations of additive manufacturing technology for Industry 4.0 era, in: Advanced Manufacturing and Automation VIII, vol 484.
+K. Wang, Y. Wang, J., Y. T. Strandhagen (editors).
+Springer, Singapore, 2018.

-C. Li, Z. Y. Liu, X. Y. Fang, Y. B. Guo, Residual stresses in metal additive manufacturing, Procedia CIRP, 71 (2018) pp. 348–353.
+C. Li, Z. Y. Liu, X. Y. Fang, Y. B. Guo, Residual stresses in metal additive manufacturing, Procedia CIRP, 71 (2018) pp. 348-353.